Aioros/touch-vtt/README.md

 - **1.0.0:** Initial release.
 Zooming & panning with 2 fingers, token movement

 ### About

+*The about section here is from the original owner and developer of this module (up to version 1.10).
+Feel free to support him, he made most of the work.*

 Disclaimer: I also made the "Touch20" browser extension for Roll20, TouchVTT is my contribution to FoundryVTT.